W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ²When you recognize what you are and what your brothers are, you will realize that judging them in any way is without meaning.
 ³In fact, their meaning is lost to you precisely *because* you are judging them.
 ⁴All uncertainty comes from the belief that you are under the coercion of judgment.
-⁵You do not need judgment to organise your life, and you certainly do not need it to organise yourself.
+⁵You do not need judgment to organize your life, and you certainly do not need it to organize yourself.
 ⁶In the presence of knowledge all judgment is automatically suspended, and this is the process that enables recognition to replace perception.

 ::: details Expanded